CosineP/madlibs/README.md

     [pronoun] was a [noun], [pronoun] was a [noun], can i be aaaanymore [adjective]~

+if you want to play in manual mode, so other fedizens can contribute words, give it a title followed by a colon:

+    true science fact: [noun] is stored in the [nouns]

 there is a [full doc](doc/lang-reference.md) that includes all correct POS labels. anyway, mention `@madlibs@beeping.town` with a template and it'll do madlibs for you!